-The following is a list of camps throughout the Southern California area that are dedicated to providing an amazing summer camp experience for kids with disabilities by helping them engage in exciting, confidence-building activities with a new group of peers.
+Read on to learn about camps throughout the Southern California area that are dedicated to providing a amazing summer camp experience for all kinds of kids — helping them make memories of fun times and engage in confidence-building activities with a new group of peers.

 This program provides unique, highly motivating and effective therapy, education, and recreation through horses and related experiences to children with special needs.
 The aspects of equine therapy offered at AWH help kids with disabilities in many different areas—from physical and emotional to mental and social.